 When considering what is practicable, we need to consider the time, cost and effort of each option.
 Note, the task of removing the filter the air-con system only takes about 2 minutes per unit.

-Option 1: the small scissor lift, is going to cost around £100 per day to hire or £5000 to purchase new.
+Option 1: The small scissor lift, is going to cost around £100 per day to hire or £5000 to purchase new.
 However, there is no access lift suitable for the equipment to be moved up and down the building.
 As a result, it would not reasonable to expect this option to be implemented.
-NOT REASONABLY PRACTICABLE

-Option 3: After considering different ladders options, it was determined that a safety ladder system would not suitable due to lack of storage capacity and an internal lift.
+Option 3: After considering different ladders options, it was determined that a safety ladder system would not be suitable due to lack of storage capacity and an internal lift.
 The best alternative option is to purchase a professional ladder with stabilisation that reaches the required access height.
 The cost is approximately £200.
-BEST PRACTICABLE OPTION

 As you can see, things aren’t always as simple as they seem.
 Options that may spring to mind initially are often not practicable in reality.

-In this scenario, it would be reasonable for the company to simply choose a more suitable ladder.
+In our reasonably practicable example, it would be reasonable for the company to simply choose a more suitable ladder.
 They have proved that the other options are not practical.

 In addition, the ladder is being used for a very short duration, on level ground and in a safe environment.

 Of course, the company will need to assess whether appropriate training is being provided to staff on the use of ladders.
 They must ensure that those using them are competent i.e. have had instruction an understand how to use the equipment safely.

 They also may want to consider whether it would be appropriate for certain tasks to require two people rather than one, to improve levels of safety.